INCLUDES LINKS TO SOME REALLY WATCHABLE YOUTUBE CLIPS

 Trichot and Cardou have had their Tennis courts repainted (Cardou) and resurfaced (Trichot).
 Trichot's had lasted 20 years so it wasn't too surprising that a fairly major renewal was appropriate.
 Now they are both as good as new and a joy to play on, we think.
 Also Trichot's has at last got floodlights, which like the others, permit 5-a-side tennis in the dark after dinner.
 If you haven't tried this patented Stuart-Bruges sport, then you must.
 With 5 on each side, no-one has to run anywhere, and the game is to just keep the ball in play.
 After enough bottles of Vin de Tsar or Chateau du Trichot the experience is quite surreal.
 Minor variations are permissible, eg 6 on either or both sides.

-strength, under the care of Yannick Montel (son of the Maire of Thezac, proprietor of
+under the care of Yannick Montel (son of the Maire of Thezac,

 Cardou has acquired a deluxe, huge, Wendy House, courtesy of Antoine Conde (Myriam's husband), who insisted that we had to have one for all the children, including our new grandson.
 It is a stunner, and contains its own mini picnic table.
 Some discerning smalls have apparently insisted on having all their meals inside it!

-the tower bathroom).
-Cardou would have had one too, but the candelabra in
+bathroom).
+Cardou would have had one too, but the candelabra

-the ceilings would have had to go, so it will have to wait for another year and
+have had to go, so it will have to wait for another year and some more

-some more inspiration.
-We do realise that 4-posters can engender jealousy
+We do realise that 4-posters can engender jealousy between guests.

 Trichot's kitchen - now has new twin fridge-freezers, which are always great help with big parties, and catches up with Cardou and Lamostonie, which are each equipped with 2 large fridges.
 Trichot hosted weddings in 2007 and again in 2009, with the barn cleared out for dancing.